Mar 16, 2013|

 From the Ovalo Miraflores (near Parke Kennedy), hop on a combi or taxi heading down Av.
 Miguel Grau, and get off near Av.
 Sáenz Peña.
 This street is lined with derelict mansions, some renovated into theatre-houses, art galleries, and art boutiques.
 You can browse the boutiques, such as the one on the corner of Tacna, which sells artsy household items.
 At the end of the street, turn left to walk along the Malecon cliffside.
 You can see the surfers below, and the district of Chorrillos to the south.

-Walk south along Av.
+Walk south along with Av.
 Jr. Junin until you find Av.
 Jr. Domeyer.
-Turn right onto this small street, and at the end, you’ll find the home of Victor Delfin, the famous Peruvian artist and sculptor.
-One of his most popular works is The Kiss, a statue of a couple locked in passionate embrace, located at the Parke del Amor near the Larcomar.
+Turn right onto this small street, and in the end, you’ll find the home of Victor Delfin, the famous Peruvian artist, and sculptor.
+One of his most popular works is The Kiss, a statue of a couple locked in a passionate embrace, located at the Parke del Amor near the Larcomar.
 While on a Lima City Tour, a tour guide will show you this “Love Park,” and can point out the iconic initials VD on the back pocket of the man in the statue).
 You can take a tour of Victor Delfin’s home, called The Second Home.
 Delfin occasionally can be found working in his studio, but the home is now run as a bed & breakfast.
 The front door and iron gate are works of art themselves; once you enter the property grounds, you are transported into a world where Delfin’s sensuous, larger-than-life style take over.
-Right next door is the old Malecon tram musuem.
+Right next door is the old Malecon tram museum.
 Behind the gate is a sign “Pasaje Funicular,” the name of the tram that once ran along the Malecon.
 There apparently is part of the tram in the museum, but the museum is seldom open.

 The Bridge of Sighs